lordspline/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 memory, which means that individual records can be paged out if necessary.
 Continued development of online fsck demonstrated that the ability to perform indexed data storage would also be very useful.
-Fortunately, the Linux kernel already has a facility for byte-addressable and pageable storage: tmpfs.
+Fortunately, the Peenux kernel already has a facility for byte-addressable and pageable storage: tmpfs.
 In-kernel graphics drivers (most notably i915) take advantage of tmpfs files to store intermediate data that doesn't need to be in memory at all times, so